Tommy Vann Helms

 Tommy Helms, the 1966 National League Rookie of the Year, played 14 seasons in the majors, winning two Gold Gloves, appearing in two All-Star Games, and playing in the 1970 World Series.
 He is the uncle of Wes Helms.

 Helms was born in Charlotte, NC and signed as a free agent with the Cincinnati Reds at age 18.
 He played in their minor league organization from 1959 to 1965, mostly as a shortstop.
 He hit .292 in the minors, getting as high as .340 for the Macon Peaches in 1962.
 He served in the U.S. Marines starting in October 1963.

 Tommy had a brief cup of coffee (two games) in 1964, and then was up with the team for 21 games in 1965 - during which he hit .381.
-Tommy had a problem, though, in that the Reds' second baseman was Pete Rose, who was the same age as Tommy.
+Tommy had a problem, in that the Reds' second baseman was Pete Rose, who was the same age as him.
 As a result, Helms made the team in 1966 as a third baseman, and won the Rookie of the Year Award.
 In 1967 manager Dave Bristol moved Rose to left field and Tommy became the second baseman.

 While not a terrible hitter, Helms was not strong either: other than scoring 72 runs in 1966, he never scored as many as 50 in a season, and his high RBI mark was 61 in 1973.
-In the 1970 World Series he batted seventh in the lineup.
-However, he was an outstanding defensive second baseman and was particularly good at turning the pivot on the double play.
+In the 1970 World Series, he batted seventh in the lineup.
+He was an outstanding defensive second baseman and was particularly good at turning the pivot on the double play.
 He was also a starter at a time when middle infielders were not expected to hit much, and his offensive contribution was quite correct for the period.

 He finished out his major league career playing for the Pittsburgh Pirates in 1976 and 1977 and the Boston Red Sox in 1977.
 The 1976 Pirates used him mostly at third base, where Richie Hebner was the regular, while in 1977 he was mostly a pinch-hitter and designated hitter.